 You also need two other letters of recommendation from your colleagues or peers, which should include the details of your proficient use of EMDR therapy, explain your ethics in practice, and describe your professional character.

 Must Adhere to EMDRIA Policies: Once you have fulfilled the above-mentioned requisites, you must agree upon maintaining a certain Professional Code of Conduct by observing professional and ethical standards of your respective clinical profession.
-In addition, you must agree to adhere to EMDRIA’s policy not to use EMDR Therapy in any Sexual Orientation Change Efforts Program, that representations of sexual orientation and gender identity do not result from unresolved trauma.
+In addition, you must agree to adhere to EMDRIA’s policy on Sexual Orientation Change Efforts.

 Lastly, don’t forget that EMDR certification needs a renewal every two years.
 During this period, EMDR certified therapists must commit to continuing their education in the field of EMDR therapy by completing 12 hours of EMDRIA Credits every two years to obtain access to the latest clinical information and research data related to EMDR.